Implementing call tracking and reporting is essential for your marketing strategy. Learn eight crucial call tracking metrics you need to know.

 It is important for marketers to track and understand all the touch points that happened before the inbound phone call:

-The customers online journey leading to the call. i.e. did they click on a FacebookAd, come back through a Google Ad and then finally visit your website by typing in the URL direct to make a call.
+The customer’s online journey leading to the call. i.e. did they click on a FacebookAd, come back through a Google Ad and then finally visit your website by typing in the URL directly to make a call.
+Without call tracking and reporting for your Google Adwords you will miss out on this vital information.

 This cutting edge technology will allow you to see which marketing techniques are most effective for driving prospects deeper into the purchasing funnel.